-Judgment is required to determine whether a potential unintended channel for group status to influence outcomes is important enough to undermine the internal validity of a CACE estimate.
+Judgment is required to determine whether a potential unintended channel for group status to influence outcomes is important enough to undermine the internal validity of a complier average causal effects (CACE) estimate.
 Under this guidance, the WWC's lead methodologist for a review has the responsibility to make this judgment.

-2. Criterion 2: Sufficient Instrument Strength
+2. Criterion 2: Sufficient instrument strength

-The condition of sufficient instrument strength requires that the group assignment indicators (the instrumental variables) collectively serve as strong predictors of take-up (the endogenous independent variable).
-As discussed next, this condition is necessary for conventional statistical tests based on 2SLS estimators to have low type I (false positive) error rates.
+The condition of sufficient instrument strength requires that the group assignment indicators that is, the instrumental variables-collectively serve as strong predictors of take-up, the endogenous independent variable.
+As discussed next, this condition is necessary for conventional statistical tests based on two-stage least squares (2SLS) estimators to have low type I (false positive) error rates.

 The need for sufficient instrument strength stems from the statistical properties of 2SLS estimators.
-An extensive statistical literature has demonstrated that, in finite samples, 2SLS estimators of CACE impacts include part of the bias of OLS estimates (Richardson, 1968; Sawa, 1969; Basmann, 1974; Nelson & Startz, 1990; Buse, 1992; Bound et al., 1995; Bloom et al., 2010).
-Moreover, in finite samples, 2SLS estimators do not have a normal distribution-the distribution typically used to construct confidence intervals.
-For these reasons, conventional statistical tests-such as t-tests and F-tests-based on 2SLS estimators in finite samples have actual type I error rates that generally are higher than the assumed type I error rates (Stock & Yogo, 2005).
-For instance, a t-test conducted at an assumed 5 percent significance level will have an actual type I error rate exceeding 5 percent.
+An extensive statistical literature has demonstrated that, in finite samples, 2SLS estimators of CACE impacts include part of the bias of ordinary least-squares estimates (Basmann, 1974; Bloom, Zhu, & Unlu, 2010; Bound, Jaeger, & Baker, 1995; Buse, 1992; Nelson & Startz, 1990; Richardson, 1968; Sawa, 1969).29 Moreover, in finite samples, 2SLS estimators do not have a normal distribution-the distribution typically used to construct confidence intervals.
+For these reasons, conventional statistical tests-such as t tests and F tests-based on 2SLS estimators in finite samples have actual type I error rates that generally are higher than the assumed type I error rates (Stock & Yogo, 2005).
+For instance, a t test conducted at an assumed 5 percent significance level will have an actual type I error rate exceeding 5 percent.

 The bias issue with 2SLS estimators shrinks as the instruments become stronger predictors of the endogenous independent variable.
-An instrument is considered a stronger predictor of an endogenous independent variable if (1) the association between the instrument and endogenous independent variable is larger, or (2) the association is more precisely estimated.
+An instrument is considered a stronger predictor of an endogenous independent variable if the association between the instrument and endogenous independent variable is larger or the association is more precisely estimated.
 In the context of estimating CACE effects, group status is a stronger instrument when group take-up rates differ more and when sample sizes are larger.

 Instruments also must be strong enough for statistical tests of 2SLS estimators to have "acceptably" low type I error rates.
 As instruments become stronger, the probability distributions of 2SLS estimators converge to normal distributions centered on the true CACE impact.
 Type I error rates follow suit and converge to their assumed levels.
-We put "acceptably" in quotes because defining what is acceptable requires its own standard, which we explain below.
+We put "acceptably" in quotes because defining what is acceptable requires its own standard, which is explained next.

 Selecting the maximum tolerable type I error rate is the first step in establishing a criterion for sufficient instrument strength.
-WWC standards do not provide a precedent for acceptable rates of type I error but do provide a precedent for acceptable levels of bias in impact estimates, which is 0.05 standard deviations.
-We use this precedent to set acceptable type I error rates.
-In
+WWC standards do not provide a precedent for acceptable rates of type I error but do provide a precedent for acceptable levels of bias in impact estimates, which is

-&lt;sup>37 As discussed by Bloom et al. (2010), the finite-sample bias of IV estimators originates from sampling error.
+29 As discussed by Bloom et al. (2010), the finite-sample bias of instrumental variable estimators originates from sampling error.
 Due to finite samples, random assignment will produce intervention and comparison groups that, by chance, are not fully identical on the characteristics of group members.
 Some of these unobserved characteristics exert influences on both take-up and outcomes.
 For illustrative purposes, suppose take-up and outcomes are positively correlated due to these unobserved influences.
 When sampling error leads to greater (or smaller) differences in take-up between the intervention and comparison groups, greater (or smaller) differences in outcomes arise.
 Although both types of differences result from random imbalances, the differences are systematically related, creating a spurious association between take-up and outcomes.